Politics, Personal Conduct, and the Vegan Police: the Vegan Outreach Perspective

 An analogy can be made with leafleting.
 We often will come across a belligerent individual who wants to monopolize our time arguing.
 We can waste our time with this person, who will never change his or her mind and only seeks to undermine us.
 Or we can ignore that person and do the constructive and necessary work of reaching new people with the animals' message.

 There are two practical consequences to this.
 The first is to recognize that angry, obsessive vegans are prominent in society.
-Therefore, those of us focused on the animals must be the opposite of the stereotype that the angry and obsessive people create.
+Therefore, those of us focused on the animals must be the opposite of the angry, obsessive stereotype.

 The second can be summarized as "don't feed the trolls."
 Vegan Outreach is often contacted by people who say we must condemn group X, or oppose proposition Y or bill Z, or attack us for not focusing on dairy, or want us to take a position on the latest controversy within the animal cause.